What is Wheatgrass?

 The Nutrients in Wheatgrass

 Fresh wheatgrass juice is known to have all the nutrients necessary to sustain life.
-Its vitamins, minerals, and enzymes all occur in their simplest forms, require minimal digestive activity, and are harmoniously balanced by nature.
+Its vitamins, minerals, enzymes, and phytonutrients all occur in their simplest forms, require minimal digestive activity, and are balanced by nature.

 - Vitamin C - As much as citrus fruits.